-Teams of three try to score goals using a ball similar in size to a basketball that is about the same weight as a brick and has a bell inside it.
+Teams of three try to score goals using a ball similar in size to a basketball and has a bell inside it.
 Players attempt to roll or throw the ball across a goal line.
 The opposing team tries to block it using their arms, legs and bodies.
 With a ball flying at speeds of 65 km/h or more, it’s exciting!

 Games last 20 minutes and are divided into two equal halves of ten minutes each, with a 3 minute half time.